KSP-KOS/KSLib/doc/lib_exec.md

 ### execute

 args:
-  * command - a command or a sequence of commands to execute
+  * command - a command or a sequence of commands to execute.
+    example: "list files in f_list. print f_list[0].".
+Note: the command should end with `.` (dot).

 description:
   * Execute a command.